sgchun/nps/README.md

 ﻿
 # Non-Parametric Shrinkage (NPS)
-NPS is a non-parametric polygenic risk prediction algorithm described in Chun et al. (2018) [(preprint)](https://www.biorxiv.org/content/early/2018/07/16/370064).
+NPS is a non-parametric polygenic risk prediction model described in Chun et al. (2018) [(preprint)](https://www.biorxiv.org/content/early/2018/07/16/370064).
 NPS starts with a set of summary statistics in the form of SNP effect sizes from a large GWAS cohort.
 It then removes the correlation structure across summary statistics arising due to linkage disequilibrium and applies a piecewise linear interpolation on conditional mean effects.
-The conditional mean effects are estimated non-parametrically by using a training cohort with individual-level genotype data.
+The conditional mean effects are estimated by partitioning-based non-parametric shrinkage algorithm using a training cohort with individual-level genotype data.

+For inquiries on using the software, please contact: Sung Chun (sgchun@bwh.harvard.edu), Nathan Stitziel (nstitziel@wustl.edu) or Shamil Sunyaev (ssunyaev@rics.bwh.harvard.edu).

 For citation:
 > Chun et al. Non-parametric polygenic risk prediction using partitioned GWAS summary statistics.
 > BioRxiv 370064, doi: https://doi.org/10.1101/370064 (preprint).

 ## How to Install
 1. Download and unpack NPS package as below.
 Some of NPS codes are optimized in C++ and need to be compiled with GNU C++ compiler (GCC-4.4 or later).
-This will create two executable binaries, **stdgt** and **grs**, in the top-level NPS directory. **stdgt** is used to convert allelic dosages to standardized genotypes with the mean of 0 and variance of 1.
-And **grs** calculates genetic risk scores using per-SNP genetic effects computed by NPS.
+This will create two executable binaries, **stdgt** and **grs**, in the top-level NPS directory. **stdgt** is used to convert allelic dosages to standardized genotypes with the mean of 0 and variance of 1. **grs** calculates genetic risk scores using per-SNP genetic effects computed by NPS.

    ```bash
    tar -zxvf nps-1.0.0.tar.gz